 Two signals control movements from the Port Road onto the mainline (NEC).
 A high signal controls what would normally be the SB main - the "right" track, and a dwarf handles the "left" track, normally reserved for trains heading in the opposite direction up to Harrisburg from the NEC.

 Looking up the Harrisburg line towards Harrisburg, the CSX interchange track goes off to the right, but doesn't get used anymore.

-There are two signals at location 3, a pole mounted dwarf PL (on a short pole) which controls the Harrisburg line onto the NB corridor, and pedestal signal 4N, which controls access from the station siding onto the corridor.
+There are two signals here at location 4, a pole mounted dwarf PL (on a short pole) which controls the Harrisburg line onto the NB corridor, and pedestal signal 4N, which controls access from the station siding onto the corridor.
 The pictures on the bottom row are looking from the Harrisburg branch towards these two signals and back up the branch across the bridge over Broad St.

-There are a couple of pedestal signals at location 4... the signal in the upper set controls the station siding into the SB main, and is used every time a MARC train leaves for Baltimore.
+There are also a couple of pedestal signals at location 5... the signal in the upper set controls the station siding into the SB main, and is used every time a MARC train leaves for Baltimore.
 In the last photo on the right, the excursion train just passed.
 The pedestal on the bottom row controls the Harrisburg line onto the SB main, and two pictures of the two of them are on the right.
 Detail pix of the rear on the bottom row.

 Across from the station is Perry Tower and this signal bridge with a single signal for southbound trains.
 Just before the bridge, where the mainline has gone down to two tracks, is another signal bridge, which can be seen in the left photo.